SNO Payment mega-FAQ

 If you use an exchange address on layer 1, your deposit immediately makes it to your exchange account and you do not need to pay for an intermediate transaction to get your funds there.
 This has a lot of upside - itā€™s convenient and quick.
 The downsides are that you may not meet the layer 1 minimum payment threshold, and more concerningly, the address key is not yours.
 If the exchange decides to change or invalidate your wallet address (Kraken does this if you have more than 5 addresses, for example), or worse, the exchange is compromised, you may irretrievably lose your funds.

-If you use your own address on either layer 1 or zkSync, you will have to send your funds to an exchange, but you can manage custody of your assets.
+If you use your own address on either layer 1 or zkSync, you will have to send your funds to an exchange if you want to make exchanges, but you can manage custody of your assets.
 Remember, payments made with digital assets are not reversible, like bank transfers or credit card payments.
 From a security point of view, using your own key with a hardware wallet such as a Trezor or Ledger is highly recommended.

 What other fees exist?

-After receiving funds via zkSync or layer 1, a storage node operator may have to:
+After receiving funds via zkSync Era or layer 1, a storage node operator may have to:

 • Pay a zkSync fee to move fees between zkSync addresses